scope.jpg

 getting prepared

-There are very specific instructions for getting prepared for your colonoscopy, which involve a proper diet, liquid fasting, and taking purgatives at the correct time.
-Your surgeon will have selected the appropriate regime for you.
-Find detailed instructions here.
+Follow the specific instructions to prepare for your procedure, including a proper diet, liquid fasting, and taking purgatives at the right time for a colonoscopy.
+Your surgeon will choose the right plan for you.
+Check for detailed instructions for a colonoscopy and a gastroscopy.

 CONSCIOUS SEDATION

-During a colonoscopy most patients receive light sedation through an intravenous.
+During these procedures most patients receive light sedation through an intravenous.
 This is a combination of a relaxant and a pain medication.
 You do not go fully unconscious but are kept comfortable and safe for the procedure.
 You can read more about sedation here.

 afterwards